SSWD Learning Disabilities Handbook for Students/Faculty

 The challenge for the future is to discover the potential for learning disabilities early so that intervention can begin before learning becomes a problem.

-During the past decade, multidisciplinary research programs at a variety of universities, such as Yale University, the University of Colorado, and Harvard University, have led to progress in the understanding of the etiology of learning disabilities.
+Multidisciplinary research programs at a variety of universities, such as Yale University, the University of Colorado, and Harvard University, have led to progress in the understanding of the etiology of learning disabilities.
 The results of these scientific studies and others indicate the construct of learning disabilities involves the following factors:

 Research is currently being conducted to determine a chromosomal link to reading disorders.